Children define various definitions related to clinical studies.

 "A group of experts who monitor clinical studies to make sure people are safe."

 Most research done in the United States must have what's called "independent review."
 This means that a group of experts in research on people, who are separate from the research, reviews it.
-In the US they are usually called Institutional Review Boards (IRB).
-Outside the US, they can be called Research Ethics Boards or Ethics Committees.
-They review research studies to decide whether or not to allow the studies to be done at the hospital, doctor's office, clinic or other place for which the IRB is responsible.
-IRBs are made up of different types of people: doctors, nurses, ethicists, community people, attorneys, patients, pharmacists and others.
+In the United States these groups of experts are usually called Institutional Review Boards (IRBs).
+Outside the United States, the groups of experts who review research can be called Research Ethics Boards or Ethics Committees.
+They review research studies to decide whether or not to allow the studies to be done at the hospital, doctor's office, clinic, or other place for which the IRB is responsible.
+IRBs are made up of different types of people: doctors, nurses, ethicists, community people, attorneys, patients, pharmacists, and others.

 The IRB continues to monitor the study throughout its duration for safety and to make sure it's continuing to be run properly.